 Performance Awards.
 Performance awards are denominated in cash or shares of our common stock and are linked to satisfaction of performance criteria established by the Compensation Committee.
 The performance criteria to be achieved during any performance period and the length of the performance period will be determined by the Compensation Committee upon the grant of the performance award.
-Performance awards may be valued by reference to a designated number of shares (in which case they are referred to as performance shares) or by reference to a designated amount of property including cash (in which case they are referred to as performance units).
+Performance awards may be valued by reference to a designated number of shares (in which case they are referred to as performance units).
 Performance awards may be settled by delivery of cash, shares or other property, or any combination thereof, as determined by the Compensation Committee.